habibialkaff/swapi/README.md

 The live website is available [here](https://swapi-fire.firebaseapp.com/people).
 It uses Firebase Hosting.

 This project is built using [react-slingshot](https://github.com/coryhouse/react-slingshot) starter-kit with some modifications.

+#### Running the test
+To run the specs, please install and start [selenium-standalone](https://www.npmjs.com/package/selenium-standalone), then run "npm run test"